watturkara/Plugin-Visual-UniprotLink/README.md

 # Plugin-Visualisation-Test
-A very small test plugin to test the visualisation interface is working for SynBioHub
+A very small test plugin to test the visualisation interface is working for SynBioHub.
+Could be the basis for python based visualisation plugins.